 The X-34 program was canceled in 2001 before a full flight test program could be completed.
 Despite its premature end, the lessons learned from the X-34 program contributed to the development of subsequent spaceplane concepts and advancements in reusable launch vehicle technology.

-More Experimental Spacecraft
+More Crewed Spacecraft

 Read More »